Indiana Hoosiers football: Bill Mallory era (1984–1996)

-Bill Mallory, who came to IU from Northern Illinois, took over as head football coach following Wyche's departure.
+Bill Mallory, who came to IU from Northern Illinois University, took over as head football coach after Wyche's departure.
 Although he finished with a winless 0-11 record during his first campaign at Indiana in 1984, it would take Mallory just three seasons to lead the Hoosiers to their first bowl appearance under his direction.
 Indiana finished with a 6-5 regular-season record in 1986 and capped its season by playing a talented Florida State team in the 1986 All-American Bowl on New Year's Eve.
 Despite losing 27–13, the Hoosiers put up a good fight.
 Indiana running back Anthony Thompson, who was playing in his first bowl game, finished with 127 rushing yards on 28 carries.
 In 1987, Mallory became the first Big Ten coach to be awarded back-to-back coach of the year honors after the Hoosiers earned an 8-4 record (with wins over Ohio State and Michigan), a second-place finish in the Big Ten, and a Peach Bowl appearance against Tennessee.
 In what was the first-ever meeting between the schools, Tennessee was victorious by a final score of 27–22.
 In 1988, Indiana finished the regular season with a 7-3-1 record, a 5-3 mark in the Big Ten, and a top-20 ranking.
-It earned the team a postseason berth for the third consecutive year with a game against South Carolina in the 1988 Liberty Bowl.
+It earned the team a postseason berth for the third consecutive year with a game against the University of South Carolina in the 1988 Liberty Bowl.
 The Hoosiers dominated the game and cruised to a 34–10 victory before 39,210 fans.
 Indiana set a Liberty Bowl record with 575 yards of total offense.
-Indiana finished with a 6-4-1 regular-season record in 1990, a mark good enough to earn the Hoosiers a berth in the Peach Bowl for a game against the Auburn Tigers, which Indiana would lose 27–23.
+Indiana finished with a 6-4-1 regular-season record in 1990, a mark good enough to earn the Hoosiers a berth in the Peach Bowl for a game against Auburn which Indiana would lose 27–23.
 Part of Indiana's success can be attributed to star running back Vaughn Dunbar.
-In 1991 Indiana played in the Copper Bowl and dominated a highly regarded Baylor team 24–0.
+In 1991 Indiana played in the Copper Bowl and dominated a highly regarded Baylor University team 24–0.
 Led by future NFL quarterback Trent Green, it was one of the most impressive performances by any team during the 1991 bowl season.
 Indiana finished the 1993 season with an 8-4 record, with two of its three regular season losses by seven points or less.
-The team went on to play in the 1993 Independence Bowl.
+The team played in the 1993 Independence Bowl.
 Coach Mallory, despite his successes, was fired after thirteen seasons, ending his career at Indiana with six bowl games overall in 13 seasons.
 He is Indiana's all-time winningest head football coach with 69 wins.